 Davis is a blue-collar town, with 38.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Davis is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Davis who work in legal occupations (16.89%), healthcare (12.16%), and business and financial occupations (11.49%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 28.38% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Davis telecommute to their jobs.
+Overall, about 28.38% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Davis is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Davis is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Davis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.